Blackie001/ranaway-button/README.md

 A playful mini-project built with **HTML, CSS, and JavaScript** where a button *refuses* to be clicked!
 Move your cursor toward the button and watch it randomly escape across the screen.
-Think you can catch it? 😏
+Think you can catch it? 😏....
+Give it a try

 ---